 ADJUSTMENT OF STATUS ("GREEN CARD")

 Because the I-485 applications can take up to 12 months to be completed, your spouse should also submit Form I-765 (Application for Employment Authorization) and Form I-131 (Application for Travel Document).
 Each application requires certain supporting documents and a filing fee is only required for Form I-485.
-After the applications are submitted to USCIS, USCIS takes about 3 – 4 months to issue the one-year Employment & Travel Card (single combo card).
+After the applications are submitted to USCIS, it takes them about 3 – 4 months to issue the one-year Employment & Travel Card (single combo card).
 Applicants can use their combo card to work and enter the United States before receiving their green cards.
 Applicants should not engage in any domestic or foreign employment and should not travel outside of the United States until they receive their one-year combo card.
-Departing the U.S. before receiving travel authorization will automatically terminate the pending I-485 applications.
-To re-enter the U.S. your spouse would need to apply for a spouse visa and could possibly be subject to the 3-year or 10-year bars.
+Departing the U.S. before receiving a travel authorization will automatically terminate the pending I-485 applications.
+To re-enter the U.S. your spouse would need to apply for a spouse visa and could possibly be subject to the 3 year or 10 year bars.

 Your Spouse Must Submit The Following Items To USCIS:

-If you and your spouse are married for less than 2-years at the time USCIS approves the adjustment of status application, your spouse
+If you and your spouse are married for less than 2 years at the time the USCIS approves the adjustment of status application, your spouse

 Home Fiancee visa Step by Step Visa Guide Visa Service Discover why What is a Fiancee visa (K-1)?
 Requirements for K-1 visa Children of Fiancee - K-2 visa Adjustment of Status ("green card") Fiancee visa (K-1) vs. Spousal visa (K-3) Tourist visas as an alternative to K-1 visa Fee schedule Questions you might have